floragunncom/search-guard-docs/_docs/crossclustersearch_tribes.md

 -->
 # Cross Cluster Search Support

 Search Guard supports [Cross Cluster Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html){:target="_blank"} out of the box, so there is nothing special to configure to make it work.
-Cross Cluster Search will replace the  [Tribe nodes feature](tribenodes.md), which is deprecated in Elasticsearch 6.x.
+Cross Cluster Search will replace Tribe nodes which are deprecated in Elasticsearch 6.x.

 ## Authentication Flow